Diviyan20/Movie-Mark/README.md

 ### 🎞 Movie Browsing & Discovery
 - Fetches data from TMDB API and displays trending, popular, or top-rated movies.
 - Responsive grid layout that adapts across devices.
-- Loaded movie posters with polished animations.
+- Lazy-Loaded movie posters with polished animations.

 ### ❤️ Favourites System
 - Add or remove favourites with a single click (heart toggle).